Crisnelly/Crisnelly/README.md

-<h1 align="center">Hi, I'm Crisnelly 👩‍💻</h1>
+<h1 align="center">Hi there 👋, I'm Crisnelly!</h1>
 <p align="center">
-  💻 Information Systems Student | 🔧 Tech Enthusiast | 🌐 Lifelong Learner
+  💻 Information Systems Student | 🔧 Tech Enthusiast | 🌱 Lifelong Learner
 </p>

 ---

 ## 🚀 About Me

-🎓 Pursuing a degree in **Information Systems** at **UNASP**.
+- 🎓 I'm currently pursuing a degree in **Information Systems** at **UNASP**.
-💬 I love creating intuitive, functional systems and continuously pushing the boundaries of what I can build.
+- 🛠️ Passionate about building intuitive and functional systems.
+- 💡 Always seeking the best solutions and constantly learning new technologies.
+- 🌍 I believe technology can change the world — and I want to be part of that change!
+- 💬 I'm enthusiastic, curious, and always ready to face new challenges.

 ---